- Fairy and folk tales

 The rhythm of the day

 The teacher starts the day by shaking hands with the child and looking him or her in the eyes.
-The eye is the traditional window into the soul, and the teacher strives to recognize each individual student as a soul making its way in the physical world.
+This social greeting allows the teacher and student to connect, letting each child be seen and honored as an individual.
+The teacher strives to let each child's unique potential emerge.

 Mornings are also the time for reviewing previous lessons and learning art, foreign languages, handwork, movement and eurythmy, a movement program unique to Waldorf schools.
 Specialized subject teachers usually present these lessons, although the class teacher may accompany them.